samplchallenges/SAMPL8/README.md

 - Add GDCC experimental measurements (3/25/21)
 - 2021-04-13: Add GDCC submissions for analysis
 - 2021-04-13: Add GSK challenge deadline
+- 2021-05-04: Add a submission template and an example submission file for both the pKa and logD challenge.
+Added enumerated microstates for the challenge molecules.

 ## Challenge construction